rackerlabs/docs-developer-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 ### What is DDoS?

-Hackers use DDoS attacks to attempt to make an online service unusable by overwhelming it with a large volume of traffic from multiple sources.
+Attackers use DDoS attacks to attempt to make an online service unusable by overwhelming it with a large volume of traffic from multiple sources.
 Here's another analogy to describe a DDoS attack: Consider a huge crowd of Black Friday shoppers trying to get through a single residential door at opening time, also known in marketing terms as a "Doorbusters" event.

-These attacks create conditions in which the system denies legitimate users access to your and your customer's resources.
+These attacks create conditions in which the system denies legitimate users access to resource, both your's and your customers'.
 The bad actors are not trying to break into a protected environment to steal or destroy your data.
 They just want to disrupt services and cause as much chaos for the legitimate uses of the resources as possible by generating a massive number of phony requests from a large number of computers worldwide that flood a target server.
 As a result, the target server spends all its resources serving requests and becomes virtually unavailable to users who actually need it.

 ### Stateful days of DDoS